backups-obsidian/backup-obsidian-2/400 misc/note taking in obsidian.md

 - Obsidian helps you in linking notes rather than organising them.
 - You don't have to use mouse a lot.
 Everything can be done using the keyboard with the right plugins.
 - I can use vim mode

+# Obsidian v1.1 release
+- We have the concept on tabs and panes.
+- CMD + Click to open the link in a different tab.
+- CMD + OPT + Click to open the link in a different (side) pane.